If you’ve come here to learn how to fold a pocket square, an adornment for your jacket pocket, then this is not the article for you.

 Luckily we cover folding in our pocket square guide so if that’s what you’re looking for, see you over there!

 No – this article is focused on actual handkerchief folding.

-Handkerchiefs are used to dab away sweat, stifle sneezes and aid runny noses.
+Handkerchiefs are more like a necessity.
+They are used to dab away sweat, stifle sneezes and aid runny noses.

 Keep reading on for my hanky folding tutorial – undisputedly the best and most sanitary method of folding a hankie around.

 Why Can’t I Fold Handkerchiefs However I want?

 If you’re happy folding it into halves until it’s a handy size, great.

 If you like to crumple it up into a ball, again, totally your prerogative.